 Up until now I have experienced positive results and slowly started to walk further away from home and continue to challenge my anxiety.
 I love being outside and even though I know my village like the back of my hand it has been refreshing to capture images of the houses, buildings and places around where I live.

 It has not been easy, I have had setbacks and some panic attacks whilst out.
 Some days have been more difficult than others but I feel as though I am heading in the right direction.
 My anxiety, in general, does feel like it has increased with this change especially but they do say things always get worse before they get better and this resonates so true with anxiety.
 What people don’t tend to tell you is recovery is tough and you are going to feel really shit and more anxious at times but you need to stick with it and continue to keep working with your therapist or whatever healthcare professional you have.

-Below you will find some of the images I have capture thus far.
+Below you will find some of the images I have captured thus far.